ender1975/Arhust/README.md

-# Foundation libsass template
+# Simple website based on Foundation libsass template

-This is a template to start your own project that uses Grunt and libsass!
+This is a simple training website based on a Foundation template using Grunt and libsass.

 ## Requirements